IBM-Cloud/docs/mobile/what_is_new.md

 # What's new in the Mobile dashboard
 {: #what_is_new}

+### New as of: January 2017
+{: #jan-2017}

+The January 2017 update of the {{site.data.keyword.Bluemix}} Mobile dashboard introduced the following changes:

+   * You can update your project starter type.
+   * You can add your existing [Compute](sdk_compute.html) instances and generate client SDKs to add to your project.

 ### New as of: December 2016
 {: #dec-2016}

-The December 2016 update of the {{site.data.keyword.Bluemix}} Mobile dashboard introduced the following changes:
+The December 2016 update of the {{site.data.keyword.Bluemix_notm}} Mobile dashboard introduced the following changes:

    * You can remove a connected service from a project so it can be deleted or reused with another project.
    * You can add an existing service to a project.
-   * You can create or connect an existing CloudantNoSQL service as a data source when you use a code starter.
+   * You can create or connect an existing CloudantNoSQL service as a data source when you use a Code Starter.
    * Where it is supported, you can create or connect an existing Object Storage service as a data source for your project.
-   * You can customize the navigation design of the app that you are creating with a UI starter.
+   * You can customize the navigation design of the app that you are creating with a UI Starter.

 ### New as of: November 2016
 {: #nov-2016}

-The November 2016 update of the {{site.data.keyword.Bluemix}} Mobile dashboard introduced the following changes:
+The November 2016 update of the {{site.data.keyword.Bluemix_notm}} Mobile dashboard introduced the following changes:

    * You can now generate SDK artifacts for your projects from the **Code** page.
    * Cordova is now supported for the Basic Code Starter.